• Skip to primary navigation

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-With just a few key Asian-inspired ingredients, you can create an easy, asian chicken marinade for your favorite cut of chicken.
-After cooking the chicken, serve it in wraps, on salads, or over rice.
+With just a few common Asian-inspired ingredients, you can create this easy Asian Chicken Marinade for your favorite cut of chicken.
+After cooking the chicken, serve it in wraps, on salads, or with rice.

-Marinating chicken is THE key to infusing flavor into typically lean, bland poultry cuts.
-This complex marinade requires mostly pantry staples to turn that lackluster cut into something that makes your tastebuds sing.
+This complex-tasting chicken marinade recipe requires mostly pantry staples to turn that lackluster cut into something that makes your tastebuds sing.

 • Avocado or peanut oil – A fairly neutral oil keeps things moist without an overpowering flavor.